onurtokat/data_translator/README.md

 # Data Translator

 Project purpose is to achieve data after filtering and translating from input data.
+Solution is developed by Spring boot which provides self-contained.
+Application server and Database embedded itself.
+Therefore, it does not require external resources.

 ## Getting Started